 Acacia karroo is the most widespread Acacia in southern Africa and occurs from southern Malawi, southern Zambia and southwest Angola to the southern African coast and parts of Botswana.
 It has been introduced to North Africa, Australia, India, Myanmar, South America (including Argentina, Bolivia, Chile and Paraguay), where it is often used as a living fence.
-It is found from coastal dunes to 2,600 metres above sea level, though it is most common at medium altitudes (1,000-1,800 m).
+It is found from coastal dunes to 2,600 m above sea level, though it is most common at medium altitudes (1,000-1,800 m).

 Sweet thorn can grow in a range of habitats, from the arid Karoo desert to the sand dunes of the KwaZulu-Natal and Mozambican coast, but is commonly found in woodlands and bushland on clay and loam soils, often in association with other Acacia and Combretum species.
 It can form dense stands in alluvium along rivers and on red clay.

 Fertile tree with round crown and yellow inflorescences (Photo: Phil Shaw)

 Overview: Sweet thorn is a small to medium-sized tree, usually 4-8 m tall, but specimens up to 17 m tall have been found.
 Open-grown young trees often have a ‘skirt’ of small dead branches around the stem, which fall as the tree matures to leave a clean bole with a round crown.
 Trees in dense stands can be tall and spindly.
 The smooth bark is dark brown to black on the bole, and often has an orange tinge when young, and becomes fissured when old.
 The trunk is normally 20-30 cm in diameter.

 Twigs: Young twigs have a shiny or sticky green appearance on the youngest growth, sometimes with a few small red glands.
 Older twigs are dark brown, flaking to reveal a reddish under-layer.